aisystant/docs/docs/en/systems-thinking-introduction/what-is-systems-thinking-and-why-does-a-modern-person-need-it/perform-modeling-1-6-classical-system-properties.md

 title: 'Perform Modeling: 1.6.
 Classical System Properties'
 ---

 # Perform Modeling: 1.6.
-Classical System Properties
+Classic Properties of a System

-### Familiarize Yourself with the Examples in the First Rows of the Table

-If necessary, repeat the theoretical material.
-Note that the column "System" contains examples of ideal objects.
-Recall the difference between the classical systems approach and Systems Approach 2.0, particularly what objective and subjective consideration of a system means.
+Familiarize yourself with the examples in the first rows of the table.
+If necessary, revisit the theoretical material.
+Note that the "System" column provides examples of ideal objects.
+Recall what differentiates the classic systems approach from systems approach 2.0, particularly what objective and subjective consideration of a system means.

-### Describe the Properties of the Systems Listed in the Table

-You can create your own examples if needed.
-Highlight the classical properties of systems from work and personal projects.
+Describe the properties of the systems listed in the table.
+You may also create your own examples.
+Highlight the classic properties of systems from both work and personal projects.

-### Form Notes for Further Elaboration as Needed

-For example, under the "Notes" column, write a reflection or a substantive question that you can later ask in support chats.
+Formulate notes for further development as needed.
+For instance, in the "Notes" column, record any reflections or questions that might later be asked in support chats.

-### Find the Corresponding Task by Number in the Modeling Workspace
+Find the corresponding task number in the modeling workspace and complete all its steps.

-Complete all its points.